Jewish

 Sukkot lasts seven days in Israel and eight in the Diaspora, and is called 'the season of our joy' (z'man simchateinu).
 It closes with Shemini Atzeret and Simchat Torah — two of the most festive days in the Jewish year.

-Dates are calculated automatically and may vary by ±1 day.
-Always confirm with your local religious authority.
+Sukkot 2027 falls on Saturday, October 16, 2027.
+Dates are based on astronomical calculations and may vary by ±1 day — always confirm with your local religious authority.

 Traditions & Observance